 Chase is one of the stingiest banks when it comes to approving applications for credit cards.
 Some advanced planning can help you beat the sting.

-If you’ve read a word about Chase credit cards, you’ve probably come across its notorious 5/24 restriction.
+If you’ve read a word about Chase credit cards, you may have come across the notorious Chase 5/24 rule.
 What it means is that once you’ve opened five or more credit cards (from any bank, not just Chase) in the previous 24-month period, you will not be approved for a Chase card.

 Historically, not every Chase card has fallen under this rule.
-The big guns like the Chase Sapphire Preferred, Chase Sapphire Reserve, Chase Freedom, and others all did, as did some other big co-branded airline cards like the United MileagePlus Explorer card.
+The big guns like the Chase Sapphire Preferred, Chase Sapphire Reserve, Chase Freedom Unlimited and Freedom Flex, and others all did, as did some other big co-branded airline cards like the United MileagePlus Explorer card.
 Others escaped Chase’s ire.